• About Us

 John Hansen

 John grew up idolizing Mario and Sonic the Hedgehog during the height of Nintendo vs. Sega.
 He also quickly became obsessed with The Legend of Zelda and enjoys zombie and various team-oriented games, Overwatch in particular.
 Nowadays, he is merely counting the days down until Bioshock and Banjo-Kazooie make their reemergence back in the market.
-His writing can be found on various sites and he manages Pixel Street Videos on YouTube.

 Related Posts